 It is also possible to run the device without the haul-off as normal melt flow tester (Plastometer).
 To run the combined test procedure the system is connected to a special PC program that records and evaluates the data produced during the test.
 The user interface of the software is kept as simple possible.
 It gives helpful guidance during the test to make the system truly operator proof.

-The MFR-Tester (Plastometer) “mi40” is equipped with a full set of automatically selectable test weights.
-It is capable of measuring at temperatures up to 400°C. In the D-MELT device it is assembled with a haul-off extensional rheometer.
+The MFR-Tester “mi40” is equipped with a full set of automatically selectable test weights.
+It is capable of measuring at temperatures up to 400°C. In the D-MELT device, it is assembled with a haul-off extensional rheometer.
 The servo driven winding drum can be accelerated to speeds of up to 45 m/min.
-One of the ceramic coated guidance wheels is mounted on a highly sensitive force sensor with a resolution of 0,05 mN
+The elongational property is measured with one of the ceramic coated guidance wheels, mounted on a highly sensitive force sensor with a resolution of 0,05mN.

 The combined test measures first the ME-value and afterwards the MFR-value.
 The MEmeasurement basically takes place during the end of the melting time of the MFR-test.
 To create a ME-test the user has to input the target MFR-value.
 The software then calculates the velocity ramps displayed in green on the left graph of Figure 1.
 During the test speed, force and MFR-value are recorded.
 After the test a fitting function is applied to the force recorded during the actual measurement ramp.
 From the MFR-value during the ramp the die exit speed is calculated and multiplied with a certain draw-down ratio.
 The force at that draw down speed is the ME-value.
 This correction step is necessary, because the actual measured MFR is often slightly different form the target value.